'Tis the season to ready your dab nail!

 From low-temp dabs to carb caps, dabbers go through many steps to enjoy the full flavor of their concentrates.
-These steps begin with seasoning the nail.
-Both quartz and titanium nails require seasoning, Ceramic and glass nails do not need to be seasoned.
+These steps begin with seasoning and/or cleaning your new nail.

-While titanium and quartz heating elements are designed for vaporization, they need to be seasoned before use to remove any foul tasting finishes created by the manufacturing process.
+While titanium heating elements are designed for vaporization, they need to be seasoned before use to remove any foul tasting finishes created by the manufacturing process.
 Seasoning a nail is just like seasoning a new pan—it ensures you have a tasty experience right from the start.

-3: Allow nail to get hot.
+- Allow your nail to get hot.
 The nail will not glow bright red as it is brand new.
-The red glow is created by a buildup of carbon overtime, and is only acquired after use.
+The red glow is created by a buildup of carbon overtime and is only acquired after use.

 Seasoning a nail is that easy!
-I’ve read guides on the internet of people wasting concentrates, or seasoning with odd substances such as jelly.
-Don’t do that.
+There are videos out there with people seasoning their nails with odd substances like salt, or even jelly.
+Don’t do that!
 Save your jelly for a sandwich.
-I can assure you jelly is not good for your heating element, and why waste concentrates when you can easily season with water!
+It's is not good for your heating element and just makes a mess!

-Note: To further preserve your quartz nail over time check out our article explaining Q-Tip Tech.
-Q-Tip Tech slows the oxidation process and wear on your nail.
+To further preserve your quartz nail over time, check out our article explaining Q-Tip Tech and how to slow the oxidation process and wear on your nail.
+Enjoy!